AI Isn’t Failing — Our Operating Systems Are

 The stat everyone quotes, and the wrong conclusion

-That definition matters, because it quietly rules out the easy explanations.
-A 95% failure rate defined as “spent money, did not see value” is not a story about models being bad at their job.
+That definition quietly rules out the easy explanations.
 The models work.
-They summarize, they draft, they reason, they code.
+They summarize, draft, reason, and code.
 The failure is happening somewhere between “we have capable technology” and “the business is measurably better off.”
 That gap is an operating-model gap, not a technology gap.

 Why “manage it like a project” is the trap